rustls/rustls/README.md

 (...)
 ```

-Run `cargo run --bin tlsclient-mio -- --help` for more options.
+Run `cargo run --bin tls-client-mio -- --help` for more options.

 ## Server example program

-The MIO server example program is named `tlsserver-mio`.
+The MIO server example program is named `tls-server-mio`.

 Here's a sample run; we start a TLS echo server, then connect to it with
-`openssl` and `tlsclient-mio`:
+`openssl` and `tls-client-mio`:

 ```
 $ cargo run --bin tlsserver-mio -- --certs test-ca/rsa-2048/end.fullchain --key test-ca/rsa-2048/end.key -p 8443 echo &